 Getting to know your existing customers better

-So you’ve found a way to scale your existing 1st party attributes into addressable audiences – based on finding a solution with the breadth of reach in the right markets.
+Suppose you have found a way to scale your existing 1st party attributes characteristics to addressable audiences, aimed to find a solution with the right breadth and reach in the desired markets.

 Next up, let’s fill in the blanks to add new, valuable insights to your existing cohort of customers.
 This newly collected data can help you build your highly coveted single customer view, to understand the behavior of individuals across owned and paid channels in a way you’ve never been able to before.
 From this, you can refine and adapt your message depending on factors such as loyalty status and previous buying behavior, personalizing back down from one-to-many, to one-to-few or even one-to-one targeting.